Enabling Multi-Source Neural Machine Translation By Concatenating Source Sentences In Multiple Languages

 \section{Related Work}

-One of the first studies on multi-source MT \cite{och2001statistical} was done to see how word based SMT systems would benefit from multiple source languages.
+One of the first studies on multi-source MT \cite{och2001statistical} explored how word based SMT systems would benefit from multiple source languages.
 Although effective, it suffered from a number of limitations that classic word and phrase based SMT systems do including the inability to perform end-to-end training.
-In the context of NMT, the work on multi-encoder multi source NMT \cite{zoph-knight:2016:N16-1} is the first of its kind end-to-end approach which focused on utilizing French and German as source languages to translate to English.
+The work on multi-encoder multi source NMT \cite{zoph-knight:2016:N16-1} is the first multi-source NMT approach which focused on utilizing French and German as source languages to translate to English.
 However their method led to models with substantially larger parameter spaces and they did not experiment with many languages.
 Moreover, since the encoders for each source language are separate it is difficult to explore how the source languages contribute towards the improvement in translation quality.
 Multi-source ensembling using a multilingual multi-way NMT model \cite{DBLP:conf/emnlp/FiratSAYC16} is an end-to-end approach but requires training a very large and complex NMT model.
 The work on multi-source ensembling which uses separately trained single source models \cite{garmash-monz:2016:COLING} is comparatively simpler in the sense that one does not need to train additional NMT models but the approach is not truly end-to-end since it needs an ensemble function to be learned.
 This method also helps eliminates the need for N-way corpora which allows one to exploit bilingual corpora which are larger in size.
 In all cases one ends up with either one large model or many small models for which an ensemble function needs to be learned.\\ Other related works include Transfer Learning \cite{DBLP:conf/emnlp/ZophYMK16} and Zero Shot NMT \cite{gnmt16multi} which help improve NMT performance for low resource languages.
 Finally it is important to note works that involve the creation of N-way corpora: United Nations (\cite{ZIEMSKI16.1195}), Europarl (\cite{koehn2005epc}), Ted Talks (\cite{cettoloEtAl:EAMT2012}), ILCI (\cite{JHA10.874}) and Bible (\cite{Christodouloupoulos2015}) corpora.